 Taking on too much at once can feel overwhelming and cause you to stray from your goals.
-For help in identifying your goals for the year, your financial advisor can be a valuable resource in deciding what to focus on, as well as helping you to see the big picture of how your goals for this year can support your financial strategy in the long run.
+For help in identifying your goals for the year, your financial professional can be a valuable resource in deciding what to focus on, as well as helping you to see the big picture of how your goals for this year can support your financial strategy in the long run.

 While this process may seem tedious to complete, it will immediately get you thinking about what needs to be done to accomplish the goal.
-It can also help you decide which goals are of the most importance to you and your family and what should be prioritized according to your values.
+It can also help you decide which goals are the most important to you and your family and what should be prioritized according to your values.

 To continue on with the example goal of establishing an emergency savings fund, you could set up automated payments to contribute money at the beginning of each month into your fund.
 Then, set calendar reminders at the end of the month, or whenever makes the most sense for you, to determine if you have additional money to contribute.

-Breaking up your goal into smaller, more attainable segments could also factor in to your plan.
+Breaking up your goal into smaller, more attainable segments could also factor into your plan.
 Instead of setting a goal of “saving $10,000 for a down payment on a house,” try breaking it up into “saving $2,500 each quarter” to make the goal seem less daunting, even though you’ll still be working towards achieving your original goal.
 Determining items like these and more from the start will make it easier to stick to the goal no matter what comes your way.

-Recording your progress, either by using a journal, spreadsheet, or something else, can help you to stay on track by measuring what you have completed.
-Pick a method that you’ll be able to easily access and update as regularly as you think is necessary—weekly, monthly, quarterly, etc.
+Recording your progress either by using a journal, spreadsheet, or app can help you to stay on track by measuring what you have completed.
+Pick a method that you’ll be able to easily access and update as regularly as you think is necessary—weekly, monthly, quarterly.

 Be sure to also denote any outlying factors that occurred throughout the previous period that may have either helped or hindered your progress.
 This is also an ideal time to evaluate if the plan that you originally set in place is working or if adjustments need to be made.
 An important part of sticking to your goals is not wavering if things don’t go as planned.
 If other factors have caused a delay in your progress, adjust and keep going.

-Set a date to review all the progress you’ve made at the end of the year, perhaps with your financial advisor and spouse or significant other.
+Set a date to review all the progress you’ve made at the end of the year, perhaps with your financial professional and spouse or significant other.
 Reviewing the steps you have taken to achieve your goals and assessing your work will be a rewarding end to the year, even if you still have some work to do.
 It can also help you to set new goals for the coming year by considering what worked and what did not throughout the process.

 Whatever your resolutions or goals are for the coming year, put some thought into nailing down a process that will work for you and your household to strive for financial fitness.
-Happy 2018!
+Happy 2021!

 1 “12/20: Being a Better Person & Weight Loss Top 2018 New Year’s Resolutions.”
 Marist Poll.
 Published December 2017. maristpoll.marist.edu.